Talking About Sources

 How to Quote

 Quoting is much like paraphrase where you need to cite the page number with your in-text citation (or paragraph number for a webpage).
-Use quotation marks to make it clear which exact words come from your source versus which ones are your own.
+Use quotation marks to make it clear which exact words come from your source versus which ones are your own and double-check that you quoted correctly.

 9.5 Let's Practice